+Impact of Recommendation:

+Feasibility of Recommendation: [Document feasibility of recommendation]

+Implementation:

+This implementation would involve the community to create the policy, ICANN.org to implement and the compliance team to enforce.

+Successful implementation would result in new statuses in the domain name registration record that indicated the domain name was suspended due to inaccurate information.
+The inaccurate Information would be redacted.
+No related work is currently underway.

+This recommendation should result in a PDP created i mmediately upon approval by Board.

 Level of Consensus: [Document level of RT consensus]

-ec
+Recommendation #4:

+Additional outreach and education on how to file a WHOIS inaccuracy report and what is critical to provide.

+Findings: As detailed in section 3.2.1.1 (d), Over 50% of all inaccuracy reports filed are closed with no action due to either relevance of the report or the reporter has not included the pertinent information.
+In discussions with the Compliance team the question was asked what would be helpful to include in an inaccuracy report and they provided a list.
+It would be helpful to internet users to provide education on this topic.

+Rationale:

+This recommendation would lessen the number of inaccuracy reports that are closed with no action.
+High percentage of inaccuracy reports that cannot be acted upon results in the compliance team need to review and close irrelevant reports and or request more information.
+Would be more effective to address the issue of educating public on what should be included and lessen the workload for the compliance team.
+More effective enforcement would be a result.

+Critical resources of the Compliance team will be reserved for actual enforcement

+This Is aligned with ICANN’s Strategic Plan and Mission and will contribute to the security and stability of the DNS.

+This recommendation is within the scope of the Review team.

+Impact of Recommendation:

+Feasibility of Recommendation: [Document feasibility of recommendation]

+Implementation:

+The Community and /ICANN org would work together on implementing this recommendation

+Continued outreach and education would result in lower number of inaccuracy reports being closed without action.
+There is current outreach and education on ICANN policies and tools, this issue could be expanded on in that education and outreach.

+A PDP should be created Immediately upon approval by Board.

-Level of Consensus: [Document level of RT consensus]WHOIS
+Level of Consensus: [Document level of RT consensus]

+Recommendation #5:

+Publicize and encourage the use of the Bulk WHOIS inaccuracy reporting tool.

-Findings: According to the information provided by the compliance team only 10 individuals/entities have been approved to use the Bulk WHOIS inaccuracy reporting tool.
+Findings: As detailed in Section 3.2.2.3, according to the information provided by the compliance team only 10 individuals/entities have been approved to use the Bulk WHOIS inaccuracy reporting tool.
 Of those 10 only 3 have reported inaccurate WHOIS records in the last year.
 If more people understood this tool were available it would be easier for reporters of large number of inaccurate data in the WHOIS to report these to the Compliance team.
-Outside of the ARS report the Compliance team relies on the inaccurate Whois data being reported.
-They only react to these reports there is currently very little proactive review of Whois data.

-Rationale:

 What is Intent of recommendation and envisioned outcome?

-Enabling ease of reporting inaccurate WHOIS data.

-How did the finding lead to this recommendation?

-Small number of users of the Bulk WHOIS inaccuracy reporting tool may be a result of lack of knowledge of its availability.
+This recommendation would enable ease of reporting large numbers of inaccurate WHOIS data records.
+A Small number of users of the Bulk WHOIS inaccuracy reporting tool may be a result of lack of knowledge of its availability.

-Ho significant would impact be if recommendation not addressed?

 If resources are used to create such a tool it is worth outreach and education about the tool.
 The impact would not be drastic but it would lead to an improvement of accurate data in the WHOIS if more individuals/entities used the tool.

-Is it aligned with ICANN’s Strategic Plan and Mission?

-It will add to the security and stability of the DNS
+This recommendation Is aligned with ICANN’s Strategic Plan and Mission and it will add to the security and stability of the DNS

-Is it in compliance with scope Review Team set?

-Yes
+This is within the scope of the Review team.

 Impact of recommendation